Portable Charles Darwin

 Backstory

-When I was organizing a 200th birthday party for Charles Darwin, I desperately wanted a life-size cut out that people could pose with.
-If done right, even non-scientists would want their photograph taken, and then they’d share their photographs on Twitter, Instagram, and Facebook and in the process spread acceptance of evolution.
-Unfortunately, I couldn’t find a life-size Darwin anywhere on the planet so I reached out to Carl Buell, an illustrator, who was nice enough to make one for me … just in time for the party.
+When I was organizing a 200th birthday party for Charles Darwin at Swarthmore College, I desperately wanted a life-size cut out that people could pose with.
+If done right, I hope, even non-scientists would want their photograph taken and then they’d share their photographs on social media, spreading acceptance of evolution in their social circles.
+Unfortunately, I couldn’t find a life-size Darwin anywhere on the planet so I reached out to Carl Buell, an illustrator, who was nice enough to make one for me (I’m below).

 My futile, long-term goal is to encourage the use of Charles Darwin as an icon for science, not just evolution and natural selection.
 Currently when the media needs an image for science, it opts for Einstein.
 Darwin would be better because he did thousands of creative experiments (see Darwin’s Backyard, e.g.) and wrote about them for the general public.
 If you need a person to represent the scientific process and a creative mind, Darwin’s the guy.

 By the way, the background in the above photograph is an illustration by Borgny Bay (Landergren).
 She was a geochemist.
-The original is at the Scientific Institute of Oslo, but there’s a copy on a wall in Swarthmore College’s biology building (or at least was when I taught there).
-I took six photographs of the mural, stitched those together in Photoshop, then used a poster printer to make a large backdrop composed of multiple panels joined by tape on the back.
-I joined the whole thing together with a grid of 8′ bamboo poles.
-It was huge, and a huge pain.
-But worth it.
+The original is at the Scientific Institute of Oslo, but there was a copy on a wall in Swarthmore College’s biology building (there’s also a version at Carleton College).
+I took six photographs of the mural, stitched those together in Photoshop, then used a poster printer to make a large backdrop composed of multiple panels joined by tape on the back and supported with a grid of 8′ bamboo poles.
+It was a huge pain.